AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 | Enhancement - removal of redundant objects, duration, ms/op, <br/> 95th percentile | 1.25  | 3.47  | 6.72	 |
 | Enhancement - work stealing thread pool, ms/op, <br/> 95th percentile | 1.22  | 2.26 | 4.02 |

+Looking at the results, the following observations could be made:
+* **Removal of redundant collections and prevention of spawning multiple exceptions as a return value had significant increased the performance.** It's expected - creation and handling of exceptions, storage of all collections within each `BigIntegerIterator` instance, operations for the removal of non-prime numbers from the list - each of them introduces higher CPU and heap pressure, thus increase performance penalty.
+* **The effect of using work stealing within thread pool increases in proportion to specified max prime number**.
+It could be explained by the fact that lower amount of numbers within range [2; maxPrime] causes fewer tasks within thread pool's queue, thus less contention.

 # 7. Results